manirazi/Python_codes2/README.md

 # Python_codes2
-This is test directory, Please check out Python_codes directory
+This is a test directory, Please check out Python_codes directory